Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 9. Video

-Now that you’re ready to launch your campaign let’s explore some of the top crowdfunding platforms for nonprofits.
+Now that you’re ready to launch your campaign, let’s explore some of the top crowdfunding platforms for nonprofits.

-Top 5 nonprofit crowdfunding platforms
+Top 5 crowdfunding for nonprofits platforms

 Donorbox is a nonprofit crowdfunding platform that caters to different industries – education, church, museums, animal welfare, etc.